jhedstrom/pnwds-2012-behat-mink-drupal-qa/one/01_slide.md

 !SLIDE
 # Behat incorporates the business value

-!SLIDE smaller
+!SLIDE
-# Tell a story
+# First, tell a story

     @@@ gherkin
     Feature: Do not let anonymous people use the PHP filter